KesselZ/NYU-DL-final-competition/README.md

 2. We need to first train a semantic segmentation model.
 Run seg_main.py, it will train a UNet for 20 epochs and give us this model.
 To skip this part, you can download the pre-trained weight(links above).

 3. Make sure we have the path "weight/unet_20.pth".
-Then run Label_the_Unlabel.py, and it will label 13000 unlabeled data (generate mask.npy for each video).
+Then run Label_the_Unlabel.py, and it will label 2000 unlabeled data for the hidden set. (generate mask.npy for each video).

+4. Now change line 7 of Label_the_Unlabel.py to LABEL_DATASET="unlabeled", then run it again.
+We do this because we want to generate labels for unlabeled datasets as well.

-4. Make sure each unlabeled data has a pseudo-label, then run main_classification.py.
+5. Make sure each unlabeled data has a pseudo-label, then run main_classification.py.
 It will train the SimVP model for 100 epochs.
 Then we can get the final model that could be used to generate results.

-5. Run Result_Generator.py, it will read the hidden dataset and generate the final .pt file with shape (2000,160,240).
+6. Run Result_Generator.py, it will read the hidden dataset and generate the final .pt file with shape (2000,160,240).